What is a Black German Shepherd?

 The other option is to buy from a reputable breeder.
 You can start by Googling German Shepherd breeders or Black German Shepherd breeders in your local area and then widen your search depending on what you find.

 Another resource to get you started is the AKC Marketplace.
-Type in breed, gender, your zip code, how far you are willing to travel, and click on Find A Puppy.
+Type in breed, gender, zip code, how far you are willing to travel, and click on Find A Puppy.

 Good breeders are in the business to improve the breed they love.